A manifestation of order and beauty in nature is called symmetry.

 Understanding the \(B\) anomalies is essential for advancements in the field.

-In particular, the significance of the \(b\to s\mu^+\mu^-\) anomalies is high and has been confirmed by different measurements and/or experiments, and thus it is extremely unlikely that they can be due to a mere statistical fluctuation.
+In particular, the significance of the \(b\to s\mu^+\mu^-\) anomalies is high and has been confirmed by different measurements and/or experiments, and thus it is extremely unlikely that they are due to a mere statistical fluctuation.

 Similarly, the \(b\to c\tau\bar\nu\) anomalies can be explained by introducing a new heavy mediator [Iguro:2024hykBIB].

-In addition to the \(B\) anomalies, there is also a long puzzle in the the determination of the CKM matrix elements \(|V_{ub}|\) and \(|V_{cb}|\), as the inclusive and exclusive determinations of these parameters differ by about 3σ [HFLAV:2022pweBIB].
+In addition to the \(B\) anomalies, there is also a long puzzle in the determination of the CKM matrix elements \(|V_{ub}|\) and \(|V_{cb}|\), as the inclusive and exclusive determinations of these parameters differ by about 3σ [HFLAV:2022pweBIB].

-Even if this tension can be hardly attributed to NP, it is important to resolve \(|V_{ub}|-|V_{cb}|\) puzzle, as most of the predictions of flavour observables depend on these parameters.
+Even though this tension is unlikely to be attributed to NP, it is important to resolve the \(|V_{ub}|-|V_{cb}|\) puzzle, since most predictions of flavour observables depend on these parameters.

-In other words, the strength of the flavour constraints on NP depends critically depends on the precision of \(|V_{ub}|\) and \(|V_{cb}|\).
+In other words, the strength of the flavour constraints on NP critically depends on the precision of \(|V_{ub}|\) and \(|V_{cb}|\).

 This puzzle can only be solved with an improvement of both the measurements and the calculations of the MEs in \(b\to u\tau\bar\nu\) and \(b\to c\tau\bar\nu\) decays.